editorconfig/editorconfig-geany/README.md

         apt-get install libeditorconfig-dev

-    You also need to intall geany and GTK 2.0 development files.
+    You also need to install geany and GTK 2.0 development files.
 This could be done by executing the following command if you are using Debian/Ubuntu:

         apt-get install libgtk2.0-dev intltool geany